sheershob/weatherapp/README.md

 # Weather App
 This project is an Android application that displays weather information from Open Weather API for any city the user searches.
 It also determines whether it's day or night based on the selected location's current time, sunrise, and sunset times and dynamically updates the UI accordingly.

-Feel free to use and test the [app](https://github.com/sheershob/weatherapp/blob/main/app-debug.apk).
+Feel free to use and test the [app apk here](https://github.com/sheershob/weatherapp/blob/main/app-debug.apk).

 ## Weather Details
 - **Temperature:** Current Temperature, Max/Min Temperature, Feels Like/Heat Index Temperature